Knowledge-Graph-Hub/eco-kg/README.md

 eco-KG
 ================================================
-experimenting with the Knowledge-Graph-Hub dtm template for the moment
+-- UNDER DEVELOPMENT --
+Based on the KGH [template](https://github.com/Knowledge-Graph-Hub/kg-dtm-template/generate).

 Documentation
 ------------------------------------------------

-Starting with Monarch, Planteome, and EOL
+Starting with Planteome - hope to include Monarch Initiative, EOL TraitBank, and more

 **Components**